cbg-ethz/WES_Cancer_Sim/sim_cancer/README.md

 	4. ./eval_vcf/

-To do before running: add the paths to the ../paths.sh and ../paths.R file, and compile all programs
+To do before running: add the paths to the paths.sh and paths.R file, and compile all programs

 # cancer_data_pipeline:
 - contains the scripts for alignment, variant calling, checking the coverage, and processing of the fastq/bam/variant files